Strong law of large numbers and L log L condition for supercritical branching processes: Introduction and main results

 Then, for any $x\in \mathcal X$, Besides, for any $f$ such that $\sup_{\mathcal{X}}f/V<\infty$,

-\end{theorem} In practice it is often sufficient to verify \eqref{lloglass} for $k=1$.
-In that direction, we refer to Proposition \ref{Propos-propag} for a rigorous statement ensuring propagation in time of this moment condition.
-Our $L\log L$ moment condition \eqref{lloglass} is equivalent to the classical $L \log L $ criterion of Kesten-Stigum for Galton-Watson process with a single type or a finite number of types.
-More precisely, it is equivalent to condition \eqref{LlogLh} as soon as $V^{\star}$ is bounded.
-In general, as $\gamma(V^{\star})<\infty$, condition \eqref{lloglass} implies
+\end{theorem} As explained at the beginning of this section, and as the reader will see in the last sections, several contraction results and spectral techniques allow to prove the existence of a Lyapunov function $V^\star$ such that Assumption \eqref{ass:cvSt} is satisfied.
+In practice, the candidate function $V$ that allows checking for the moment condition \eqref{lloglass} will be such that $V \log V=V^{\star}$ at infinity.
+In effect, the proof only needs that condition \eqref{lloglass} be satisfied for $k$ large enough.
+Moreover, it is in general sufficient to verify \eqref{lloglass} for $k=1$ by propagating the estimates along generations, see forthcoming Proposition~\ref{Propos-propag}.
+This moment condition is equivalent to the classical $L \log L $ criterion of Kesten-Stigum for Galton-Watson processes with a single type or a finite number of types.
+More precisely, condition \eqref{lloglass} is equivalent to {Asmussen-Hering} condition \eqref{LlogLh} as soon as it is bounded.
+Besides, given that $\gamma(V^{\star})<\infty$, condition \eqref{lloglass} implies